 BOSTON (Bortezomib, Selinexor and dexamethasone) is a pivotal, randomized Phase 3 study of selinexor in combination with bortezomib and low-dose dexamethasone compared to bortezomib and low-dose dexamethasone in patients with multiple myeloma who have had one to three prior lines of therapy.
 Importantly, in the selinexor arm of the study, both selinexor and bortezomib are administered once per week while in the control arm, bortezomib is administered at its currently indicated twice per week schedule.

 This study started enrolling patients in 2017 and Karyopharm announced the completion of enrollment in January 2019.
 Top-line results from this study were announced on March 2, 2020 and the full study results were presented at the 2020 American Society of Clinical Oncology (ASCO) Annual Meeting.
-Based on the data from the BOSTON study, Karyopharm submitted a supplemental New Drug Application to the FDA for XPOVIO® (selinexor) as a treatment for patients with multiple myeloma after at least one prior line of therapy .
+In December 2020, XPOVIO in combination with bortezomib and dexamethasone, was approved in the U.S. for the treatment of adult patients with multiple myeloma who have received at least one prior therapy.